-The trail construction would take place over the summers of 2022 and 2023.
+The trail construction would take place over periods in the summers of 2022 and 2023.
+The total estimated duration of the work is 5 months, with 1 and 4 months of work being completed in 2022 and 2023, respectively.
 Construction of a segment of trail would use motorized equipment such as a mini excavator or skid steer device to turn over the vegetated layer of soil and chainsaws to initially brush the trail.
 During construction, there would be noise heard from motorized equipment on the existing Tanalian Trail and at the Visitor Contact Station.
 The noise created during construction will not differ from the noises of construction, maintenance, or aviation use that are common within the community during summer.
-The park will post signage notifying the public of the construction activity at the Visitor Contact Station and at the trailheads.
+For safety reasons, the area encompassing the new trail and the Ridge Trail will be closed to the public during construction and improvement.
+During this period, alternative trails will be used to access the Tanalian Trail System.
+The closure will be restricted to 2 periods over the summer of 2022 and 2023, with signage posted notifying the public of the closure due to construction activity at the Visitor Contact Station and trailheads and on the park website and social media outlets.